 I studied fashion and textiles but even then yearned to be a milliner.
 I did not enjoy flat pattern cutting but enjoyed draping and pinning fabrics on to the tailor’s dummy, then taking a pattern from the 3-dimensional form.
 I had the patience for intricate fiddly hand sewing, beadwork and always focused on attention to detail.
 In those days millinery was a closely guarded secret and the only way to be trained as a milliner was to become an apprentice, I found work experience with a Hackney based milliner with an old fashioned shop who had set up their business after discovering a treasure trove of old hat blocks in a skip.
 I gained a level 2, level 3 then level 3 City & Guilds Advanced Diploma in Millinery in 2007, there was now no other path I wanted to walk, I was hooked.

-I opened my shop in Chipping Campden, a small market town in the Cotswolds in 2015 where I make bespoke hats to order, I also lead my own millinery school teaching people City & Guilds professional qualifications as well as more informal daily hat making workshops and Hen Parties.
+I lead my own millinery school teaching people City & Guilds professional qualifications as well as more informal daily hat making workshops and Hen Parties.

-I am a member of the Gloucestershire Guild of Craftsmen and organise their exhibition in Chipping Campden and my work has also led me to have been featured in various forms of media such as the Guardian, Cotswold Life and the BBC.
+I am a member of the Gloucestershire Guild of Craftsmen and my work has led me to have been featured in various forms of media such as the Guardian, Cotswold Life, Good Housekeeping and the BBC.

 Everyone can wear a hat, it is how you wear it and carry yourself which determines how you are perceived.
 All the people I have met who have bought one of my hats have left with a smile their face and a spring in their step.
 I still enjoy the process of making a hat, it never tires or bores me and what excites me the most is the way a hat can develop when there are no pre-conceived ideas, designs or planning, Just a felt hood and a selection of wooden blocks at my disposal.
 No two of my creations are the same; that is the beauty of bespoke handmade millinery.